Looking back on 2018

 It now runs on autopilot 90% of the time but I still check periodically to see what’s happening.

-I was contacted by a Professor at a University North America and asked if I could build an API that extracted social media data and signals such as Likes, Retweets, number of comments and other KPIs to help identify potentially viral content, all with a view to help promote environmental and animal welfare.
+I was contacted by a Professor at a University North America and asked if I could build an API that extracted social media data and signals such as Likes, Retweets, number of comments and other KPIs to help identify potentially viral content.
+This formed part of several activities as part of National Geographic’s Photo Ark Project which strives to help promote environmental and animal welfare.

 I was able to leverage APIs I’d built in the past and tap into previous knowledge to accelerate this but extracting data from Facebook and Instagram was much more difficult than Twitter.
 Data security and application review procedures are tight, no doubt because of recent data scandals like Cambridge Analytica!